uzikilon/backbone-poller/README.md

 - Allows you to poll without extending your base backbone models or collections
 - Is 100% compliant with any Backbone model or collection.

-The [annotated source code](<http://uzikilon.github.com/backbone-poller/>) is available online, as well as a [test suite](<http://uzikilon.github.com/backbone-poller/test/SpecRunner.html>).
+The [annotated source code](<http://uzikilon.github.com/backbone-poller/>) is available online.

 ### Downloads (Right-click, and use "Save As")

 - [Development Version](<https://raw.github.com/uzikilon/backbone-poller/0.2.7/backbone.poller.js>)    4.6kb, Uncompressed with Comments
-- [Production Version](<https://raw.github.com/uzikilon/backbone-poller/0.2.7/backbone.poller.min.js>)   1.3kb, Minified and Gzipped
+- [Production Version](<https://raw.github.com/uzikilon/backbone-poller/0.2.7/backbone.poller.min.js>)   1.8kb, Minified and Gzipped

 ## Basic Usage: